Top

 Acceptance

-Perhaps the most critical aspect of recovering from a brain injury is accepting that it will never be the same, and embracing the changes.
+Perhaps the most critical aspect of recovering from a brain injury is accepting that it will never be the same and embracing the changes.
 Many people suffer a lot more than they have to by becoming emotionally abusive and being angry about what happened to them.

-It is vital that the individual suffering from a TBI understands what they are going through, and that they learn to cope with the new changes without becoming too emotionally overwhelmed or worried about the future.
+It is vital that the individual suffering from a TBI understands what they are going through and that they learn to cope with the new changes without becoming too emotionally overwhelmed or worried about the future.

 Seeking Help

 Don’t be afraid to seek help when you need it.
 Although it is very easy to feel isolated and alone after a TBI, it is vital that you find as much support as you can.
-Whether it’s for physical help or emotional support, having the people you love surrounding you certainly make a positive impact.
-You may try to convince yourself that everything can be done on your own, but asking for help, especially in the beginning of recovery is essential.
+Whether it’s for physical help or emotional support, having the people you love surrounding you certainly makes a positive impact.
+You may try to convince yourself that everything can be done on your own, but asking for help, especially in the beginning of recovery, is essential.

-Don’t be afraid to call a friend, or ask someone in your family to help you with daily tasks.
+Don’t be afraid to call a friend or ask someone in your family to help you with daily tasks.
 Given you suffered a brain injury, your loved ones will undoubtedly understand and adapt to the changes.

 Be Patient